lnfernux/lnfernux.github.io/_posts/2024-02-03-AutomatingSecurityMonitoringP2.md

 In essence, we are looking at the three same core components, **data, detection and automation**.

-We've already looked a little bit at [data](https://www.infernux.no/AutomatingSecurityMonitoring1/) in oart 1 of this series.
-Earlier I've also talked about good detection [in my post on use-case development](https://www.infernux.no/SecurityMonitoring-DevelopingUseCases/).
+We've already looked a little bit at **[data](https://www.infernux.no/AutomatingSecurityMonitoring1/) in part 1** of this series.
+Earlier I've also talked about **writing good detection [in my post on use-case development](https://www.infernux.no/SecurityMonitoring-DevelopingUseCases/)**.
 Thus, in this post we will be focusing on the last component; **automation**.
-I'd also love to recommend my post on [security strategy](https://www.infernux.no/SecurityStrategy/) which goes a bit more into details on how to approach security and security monitoring.
+I'd also love to recommend my post on **[security strategy](https://www.infernux.no/SecurityStrategy/)** which goes a bit more into details on how to approach security and security monitoring.

 ## Table of Contents